Drone regulations in Sweden

 Special rules: If you want to publish your aerial footage (including YouTube or Facebook), you’ll need permission from the Lantmäteriet.
 This authority is responsible for protecting geographical data.
 To obtain approval, you must complete a form and then upload your recordings so the agency can review them.
 You can find more information about the process here.

 We have researched the drone rules for Sweden listed here to the best of our knowledge.
 Unfortunately, we can not guarantee the accuracy of the information.
-If you want to play it safe, then contact the Swedish Aviation Authority.
-Alternatively, you can ask the Swedish Embassy in Germany for more information on the regulations.
+If you want to play it safe, contact the Swedish Aviation Authority.
+Alternatively, you can ask the Swedish Embassy in your country for more information on the regulations.
 Please leave a comment when you hear news or have your own experiences with your copter in Sweden!